testinfected/molecule/README.md

 might need to wait for some remote process that takes some time to complete, such as an HTTP or SOAP request to an external server.
 You can simply call this external resource from a different thread, and complete the response when you get the result.

-To tell the server that you're ready to serve the response, call the _done_ method on the response.
+To tell the server that you're ready to serve the response, call the <code>done</code> method on the response.

 Look at the [Asynchronous example](https://github.com/testinfected/molecule/blob/master/src/test/java/examples/async/AsyncExample.java) to see how to serve content from a separate thread.